mvolkmann/blog/src/swift/Xcode.md

 This changes the type to inherit from `Equatable` and adds a static `==` method that returns `true` if all the properties are equal.

+There are more context-sensitive Refactor menu options that are less frequently used.

 ## Console

 The bottom section is not visible by default.